jorgecarleitao/arrow2/README.md

 The proposal is to redesign the Arrow crate to address the design limitation described above.
-This has a major impact into the whole ecosystem that relies on `Buffer`, `MutableBuffer`, `bytes`, and has limited impact on high-end `Array` API that rely on iterators and other higher abstractions.
+This has a major impact into the whole ecosystem that relies on `Buffer`, `MutableBuffer`, `bytes`, and has limited impact on high-end `Array` APIs that rely on iterators and other higher abstractions.

 Broadly speaking, this proposes the following changes: